June Premier Gun Auction #79Premier Auction Guarantee Policy

 It wouldn’t be a Rock Island Auction Company event without a stunning grouping of Colt firearms.
 The selection for this perennial favorite knows no bounds, extending from early, high condition percussion pieces to rare, experimental military arms of the 20th century.
 While a selection of superb pre-war Single Action Army revolvers is certainly worth mention, so are several of the early Colts.
-A stunning cased pair or Model 1851 squareback revolvers with their accoutrements will be available, as will a rare and impressive Paterson revolving shotgun.
+A stunning cased pair or Model 1851 squareback revolvers with their accouterments will be available, as well a rare and impressive Paterson revolving carbine – the only known example with a sling bar.
 Though the Colt-Burgess deluxe saddle ring carbine featuring gold plating and exhibition quality engraving from Master Engraver Louis D. Nimschke threatens to steal the limelight from even these giants of collecting.

 As hinted in the last section, the Colts also make their presence felt in the area of U.S. military firearms.
 A nearly unbelievable collection is being offered that houses some of the rarest Colt firearms ever made including a Model 1909 trials pistol, and a Model 1910 prototype – serial number 2.
 Other exciting items include a high condition DWM Model 1902 U.S. Army “Cartridge Counter” Luger, a rare Singer M1911A1 pistol, a seldom-seen North American M1911, and a Springfield Armory Model 1901 experimental bolt action rifle – the predecessor to the iconic M1903.